huacenxu/PRI-Data-Insights-and-Q-A-Chatbot-/README.md

 ### PRI Data Insights and Q&A Chatbot
 #### Overview
-This project combines data analysis, AI-powered insights, and a chatbot interface to enhance operational efficiency in handling PRI data and summary notes.
+This project combines data analysis, AI-powered insights, and a chatbot interface to enhance operational efficiency in handling Post-Release Issues (PRI) data and summary notes.
 The pipeline integrates modern AI techniques, visualization tools, and chatbot functionality.

 #### Key Features
 Data Preprocessing:
-Cleans, merges, and processes PRI and summary notes data.
+Cleans, merges, and processes PRI and summary notes (releasing notes) data.
 Maps data by semantic topics and categories.

 Similarity Scoring: